Can I Eat Expired Chinese Food Chicken Chop Suey Homemade or Takeout?

 What are the food safety risks?

 Chicken Chop Suey, whether homemade or from takeout, can pose foodborne illness risks if not handled and stored properly.
 Chicken is a common source of foodborne bacteria such as Salmonella and Campylobacter.
-To prevent illness, ensure chicken is cooked to a safe internal temperature of 165°F (74°C) and consumed within 2 hours if left at room temperature.
+To reduce the risk of foodborne illness, ensure chicken is cooked to a safe internal temperature of 165°F (74°C) and consumed within 2 hours if left at room temperature.
 Refrigerate leftovers promptly and reheat thoroughly before consuming.

 What are some pro storage tips?